-December 29th, 2017: Dalal Theeb Lulah, 9, died at an Israeli checkpoint south of Nablus when Israeli forces prevented her from reaching the hospital while she was suffering a respiratory attack.
+December 29, 2017: Dalal Theeb Lulah, 9, died at an Israeli military roadblock south of Nablus when Israeli forces prevented her from reaching the hospital while she was suffering a respiratory attack.

 On 29 December 2017 at approximately 3:00 pm, Dalal started having shortness of breath.
 This recurring condition, related to her cerebral atrophy that was diagnosed at age three, requires her family to immediately transfer her to a hospital in Nablus city.

 Accordingly, her mother, grandmother, father, and uncle immediately left the house with her, and seven minutes later, the family arrived to the checkpoint at the northern entrance of ‘Awarta.

 An Israeli military jeep had blocked the road and five fully armed soldiers were standing near the gate at the checkpoint which was shut.
 Several cars had attempted to enter the village, but they were unable to, due to the closing of the gate.

 Dalal’s uncle, Yasser As’ad Lulah, 41, who was driving the car, decided to approach the soldiers.
 The soldiers immediately pointed their machine guns at the car, which was approximately 15 meters away.